lyokha/nginx-haskell-module/README.md

 not aim to replace the whole system *ghc* and installed packages.

 So let's start with *rts*.
-The *rts* is not a haskell package but rather a part of *ghc*, therefore we have to get *ghc* sources from a branch that corresponds to the version of the system *ghc*.
+The *rts* is not a haskell package but rather a part of *ghc*, therefore we have to retrieve *ghc* sources from a branch that corresponds to the version of the system *ghc*.

 ```ShellSession
 $ git clone -b ghc-7.10.2-release --recursive git://git.haskell.org/ghc.git ghc-7.10.2